|

 FOURTH-

-under the hook and up through the Ballyhoo piercing the center
+Now bring the monel under the hook and up through the Ballyhoo

-lower jaw and bill.
-Important: Pierce the center and close the
+piercing the center lower jaw and bill.
+Important: Pierce the center

 |